One World

 Flag of Sudan

 A virtual guide to the formerly largest country in Africa.
-Sudan was separated in 2011 into Northern Sudan, officially the Republic of the Sudan, with a predominantly Arab population and South Sudan, formerly the southern part of Sudan, now officially the Republic of South Sudan, with a majority population of people with a Black African heritage.
+Sudan was separated in 2011 into Northern Sudan, officially the Republic of the Sudan, with a predominantly Sudanese Arab population and South Sudan, formerly the southern part of Sudan, now officially the Republic of South Sudan, with a majority population of people with a Black African heritage.

 The country is situated in north-eastern Africa, between Egypt to the north and Eritrea, bordering the Red Sea in north east.
 It is also bordered by Libya in north west, by Chad in west, by the Central African Republic in south west, by South Sudan in south and by Ethiopia in south east, and it shares maritime borders with Saudi Arabia.

-Sudan occupies an area of now 1,886,068 kmĀ², it is the 16th largest country in the world, more than five times the size of Germany, or slightly less than one-fifth the size of the USA.
+Sudan occupies an area of now 1,886,068 km², it is the 16th largest country in the world, more than five times the size of Germany, or slightly less than one-fifth the size of the USA.

-Sudan has a population of 40 million people (in 2015 est.), Capital city is Khartoum, largest city is Omdurman, Sudan's main port is Port Sudan.
-Spoken languages are Sudanese Arabic, the predominant language in the country, and Beja (Bedawi) spoken along the Red Sea.
+Sudan has a population of 50.4 million people (in 2024 est.), Capital city is Khartoum, largest city is Omdurman, Sudan's main port is Port Sudan.
+The Sudanese government evacuated to Port Sudan due to an ongoing battle for Khartoum.

 Republic of the Sudan